TakudzwaMike/africut-biltong/README.md

 # Vision AI Tech

 A modern, performant corporate website and headless CMS built with SvelteKit, Drizzle ORM, and PostgreSQL.
-The project features a fully dynamic public-facing site and a comprehensive, secure admin panel for content management.
+The project features a fully dynamic public-facing site and a comprehensive, secure admin panel for content management

 ---